 - A. A rope or riata, if used, must be coiled and attached to the saddle; - B. Hobbles, if used, must be attached to the saddle; - C. Tapaderos, except in Working Cowhorse, where they are not allowed; - D. Spurs.
-If worn, may not be used forward of the cinch; - E. Protective boots, leg wraps and bandages are allowed in reining, working cow horse, team penning, barrel racing, pole bending, stake racing, jumping, tie-down roping, breakaway roping, dally team roping-healing, dally team roping-heeling, cutting, western horsemanship, versatility ranch horse, ranch riding and ranch trail.
-The use of slip on (easy care) horse boots or related footware are not considered as protective boots and are permissible to be worn in all classes.
+If worn, may not be used forward of the cinch; - E. Protective boots, leg wraps and bandages are allowed in reining, working cow horse, boxing, team penning, ranch sorting, barrel racing, pole bending, stake racing, jumping, tie-down roping, breakaway roping, dally team roping-heading, dally team roping-heeling, cutting, western horsemanship, VRH ranch reining, VRH ranch cow work, VRH ranch cuttingThe use of slip on (easy care) horse boots or related footware are not considered as protective boots and are permissible to be worn in all classes.